 — (Gretel Ehrlich, Islands, The Universe, Home)

-The word river comes to us through the good offices of the Middle English and Anglo-Norman rivere and the Vulgar Latin riparia, thence the proper Latin riparius and ripa all meaning "of a bank" or simply "bank".
-The word's closest kin is the adjective riparian, and we use it to describe the verdant lands along natural waterways and those who live there too.
-To be a riparian is a fine thing.
+This week's word comes to us through the good offices of the Middle English and Anglo-Norman rivere and the Vulgar Latin riparia, thence the proper Latin riparius and ripa all meaning "of a bank" or simply "bank".
+The word's closest kin is the adjective riparian, and we use it to describe the fertile ground along waterways and those who live in such places - to be called riparian is a fine thing..

-Wherever we land up living out our days, we are surely never far from rivers of one sort or another, and they are fine motifs for wandering.
-If we are fortunate, we will call many rivers friends, learning their language and cadence, tracing the patterns of their ebbing and flowing, committing their rumbling chants and fluid harmonies to fragile memory — then the canticles of the rivers become the music of our journey.
+Wherever we land up living out our days, we are never far from rivers of one sort or another, and they are fine motifs for wandering.
+If fortunate, we will know many, learning their language and cadence, tracing the patterns of their ebbing and flowing, committing their rumbling chants and fluid harmonies to fragile memory — the canticles of earth's rivers are the music of our journey.